hilbix/turmites/README.md

 Notes
 -----

+- This was tested on CraftBukkit-1.8 only, sorry.

 - Turmites probably interfere with other plugins which modify Droppers.

-- On my server Turmites will replace COMMAND-blocks and other plugins like WorldEdit.
+- On my server Turmites will replace every other plugin, except dynmap ;)

-- Feel free to clone it on GitHub, change it and send me PullRequests if you agree to drop your Copyright on all changes you made!
+- Feel free to clone it on GitHub and change it.

+- If you wan to send me PullRequests, you previously must agree to drop your Copyright on all changes you made!
-- My server mc.geht.net is 1.5.2 and I do not have the time to keep track of all newer changes.
-(I do not need horses.)

-- My server mc.geht.net is non-public.
-Perhaps it never will go public.
+- My server http://mc18.geht.net/ is nonpublic and perhaps never will go public.

-- All changes to my server will be published on GitHub under https://github.com/hilbix/ when I find the time.
+- It is MC 1.8 and it will stay there for a while, as I only update my MC world when it is worth the effort.
+Before it was 1.5.2 and "horses only" was not enough to have me update.